-I clearly remember writing about sleep pods, fun days and bringing your pet to work as innovative concepts for employee perks over the past few years.
+I remember writing about sleep pods, fun days and bringing your pet to work as innovative concepts for employee perks over the past few years.
 From a wellbeing perspective, I also write about the joys of health promotion campaigns and how to involve workers and the different types of programmes (Healthy Truckers and The Seven Steps to Wellbeing).
 So the article from Harvard piqued my interest – just what exactly is the number one workplace benefit?

 Now before you go any further – just stop and think what it might be?
 Could it be buying holidays or free health care?
 Maybe sick pay or a company pension?
 It is none of these.

 The No 1 Workplace Benefit is Natural Light

 Drum roll and Ta Da